camroybal/greywrite/content/thoughts/Markets.md

 client_price = x
 current_bid = b    #market makers buy at the bid.
-Participants sell at the bid. current_ask = a    #market makers buy at the ask.
+Participants sell at the bid. current_ask = a    #market makers sell at the ask.
 Participants buy at the ask.

 if current_inventory_cost ==< client_price;
 	then sell_shares_to_client;